-Mallory-Weiss Tear: These cuts along the lower part of the esophagus develop overtime after prolonged and vigorous coughing or vomiting.
+Mallory-Weiss Tear: These cuts along the lower part of the esophagus develop over time after prolonged and vigorous coughing or vomiting.
 Sometimes, these tears are caused by seizures.
 To assess whether the black specks in stool are due to this condition, a CBC may be ordered.
 However, while a low hematocrit will point towards a positive diagnosis, a more definitive diagnosis can be made through an esophagogastroduodenoscopy.
 That is, the surgeon will pass a tube through your esophagus, your stomach, and your duodenum to visually check for the presence of tears.

-The black-spotted stools associated with Mallory-Weiss tears are temporary and prognosis tends to be quite good.
+The black-spotted stools associated with Mallory-Weiss tears are temporary and the prognosis tends to be quite good.
 A tear can heal on its own even without treatment.
 Or it can be held together with clips during an esophagogastroduodenoscopy.
 In some cases, the physician may prescribe H2 blockers and other meds that inhibit the production of gastric acid.

 H. pylori Infection: Initially, the Helicobacter pylori bacteria is quite harmless.
 This spiral-shaped microorganism has resided in your stomach since your childhood, learning to thrive in its naturally acidic environment.
 However, extreme overgrowth of this bacteria enables it to attack your gastric lining.

 These bacteria are spiral-shaped and it is because of this that they're able to drill their way through your GIT lining.
 Once they are blanketed by your gut's mucus, your body's immune cells are unable to recognize and attack them.
 Moreover, these bacteria have the ability to neutralize stomach acids.
-As a result, your stomach cells becomes unusually sensitive to stomach acid.
+As a result, your stomach cells become unusually sensitive to stomach acid.
 Add to that the irritation caused by the H. pylori itself.
 This leads to ulcers both in the stomach and the small intestine.

 H. pylori infections may be transmitted through person-to-person contact or fecal-oral contact.
 The latter occurs when one neglects to wash his hands after using the toilet.
 You may also get H. pylori infection after ingesting contaminated food or water.